MBolide/research_categorizer/README.md

 **Instructions**:
 - Unzip the `model-finetuned` folder.
 - Place the unzipped folder inside the `api` directory of the project.
+The folder sturcture becomes api/model-finetuned/...

 This step is crucial.